mezeirobert0/nvim-config/README.md

 ```sh
 nvim
 ```

-That's it!
-Lazy will install all the plugins you have.
-Use `:Lazy` to view current plugin status.
-Hit `q` to close the window.

 Read through the `init.lua` file in your configuration folder for more information about extending and exploring Neovim.
 That also includes